What is the best antenna for a Helium Hotspot?

 If you are part of the Helium Hotspot revolution, welcome.
 We are happy to join you as miners ourselves.
-Since launching our Rokland 915MHz 8 dBi outdoor antenna for LoRa/HaLow & Helium last month, we have received some excellent feedback, and have also had a number of common questions asked.
+Since launching our Rokland 915MHz 8 dBi outdoor antenna for LoRa/HaLow & Helium & 5.8 dBi model in the spring of 2021, we have received some excellent feedback, and have also had a number of common questions asked.

 Is 8 dBi the highest gain available or should I go higher?

-We developed our 8 dBi antennas with basic terrain in mind (see full antenna spec sheet here).
+We develop our antennas with basic terrain in mind.
 You can opt for a very high gain if you have a complete line of sight to other helium hotspots but for most of us that's not the case.
 If you are in heavy terrain- areas with heavy tree coverage for example, higher gain won't permeate obstacles better, and you may not be able to use a hotspot in such terrain without getting the antenna above the tree line.
 Contact us directly for custom cable options if that could be necessary.

 *a gain of 8 dbi may work much better in environments with some trees and homes vs. a very high gain antenna.
 Conversely, environments with many trees are not optimal for hotspots regardless of gain unless you can get the antenna above the treeline with a cable.

 Would a directional antenna be better?